Belgium-Morocco World Cup match triggers riots in Brussels, dozen people detained - NewsBreak

 Italy’s Brothers of Italy party, lead by the country’s new PM Giorgia Meloni, has announced plans to outlaw unlicensed raves just hours after police shut one down.Revellers could face up to six years in jail for attending gatherings of more than 50 people that pose a risk to public health, safety or order, while organisers could be wiretapped under the new law.
 Cracking down on rave culture was a flagship policy of Ms Meloni’s campaign.
 In her first speech to parliament as leader last week, she said Italy was “not a country for young people” and described a “growing emergency...

-Riot police deployed in Brussels after clashes erupt following Belgium’s WC loss to Morocco
+Watch: Riot police deployed in Brussels after Belgium fans destroy city following World Cup defeat

-Belgium's shock defeat at the hands of Morocco saw riots break out in the capital city of Brussels on Sunday (27 November).Nearly 100 riot police officers were deployed to combat supporters throwing missiles and lighting fires following the 2-0 defeat, which leaves Belgium on the brink of an early exit from the World Cup.Police asked the public to avoid the central Brussels area as several metro stations, bus and tram lines were shut down to stem further complications.Authorities have so far not officially apportioned blame.Sign up for our newsletters.
-Read More The full exchange: Blackford faces Sunak as independence referendum deniedWorkers at largest iPhone factory clash with police in ChinaThamesmead locals react to linked murders of two teenagers
+Riot police have been deployed in the city of Brussels as rampaging fans set fire to cars and electric scooters following Belgium’s World Cup defeat at the hands of Morocco.
+Roberto Martinez’s side lost 2-0 to the African side on Sunday and that followed a poor display in the Red Devils’ opening game against Canada, which could now result in the country getting eliminated during the group stages.

 Iranian soccer fan tackled by Qatar World Cup security over protest slogan